PULdischo/contribute/readme_template.md

   - Google colab python environment

 ## Contributing
-- instructions for contributing to the workshop repository (can copy and paste from our [contribut](contribute.md) instructions.
+- instructions for contributing to the workshop repository (can copy and paste from our [contribute](contribute.md) instructions).

 ## Credits
 - Includes names of any people who helped to create, update, or maintain the workshop, with links to github profiles if available.